 Global UGRAD Student Shares Culture Through Semester-long Exchange

-Omer, a Global UGRAD from Pakistan, spent this fall at FSU sharing his unique perspective and culture with the FSU community while taking classes, exploring American culture, and serving the Tallahassee community.
+Omer, a Global UGRAD-Pakistan student, spent this fall at FSU sharing his unique perspective and culture with the FSU community while taking classes, exploring American culture, and serving the Tallahassee community.

 "This experience has broadened my view of American culture, and how Americans see and engage with the world," Omer said.
 "Americans love humanity, and I am thankful for their hospitality, especially from my host family, the Vaughns."

 In 2009, the International Research & Exchanges Board (IREX) selected FSU and the CGE to host and receive exceptional students from around the world as part of the U.S. government’s Global Undergraduate Exchange Program (also known as the Global UGRAD Program).
 Since that time, 25 participants have come for 1-2 semesters to share their culture and explore American culture, values, and the U.S. educational system.
 FSU has hosted UGRAD students from Armenia, Russia, Georgia, Turkmenistan, Kyrgyzstan, Ukraine, Pakistan, Kosovo, and Tunisia.

 The program increases the diversity of FSU’s undergraduate international student population by bringing students from under-represented countries to campus.
 Students in the program take classes as non-degree seeking students full time and participate in community service, cultural enrichment, and professional development activities.